1. Who is responsible for processing your personal data?

 The legal basis for data processing is Art.
 6 Paragraph 1 Sentence 1 Letter f of the GDPR.
 Our legitimate interest follows from the purposes of data collection listed above.
 In no event do we use the collected data for the purpose of drawing conclusions about you personally.

-d) When using our contact form
+d) When using our e-mail address

 We only use the data to reply to your request.
 Your data will not be passed on or used in any other way.

 Data processing for the purpose of contacting us takes place in accordance with Art.
 6 Paragraph 1 Sentence 1 Letter a of the GDPR, based on your voluntarily given consent.
-The personal data collected by us for using the contact form will be deleted after your request has been dealt with.

 e) Online application by e-mail